Bottom bracket: Shell width and spindle length

 There are a few standard shell widths (68, 70, 73, 83, or 100 mm).
 Road bikes usually use 68 mm; Italian road bikes use 70 mm; Early model mountain bikes use 73 mm.
 Later models (1995 and newer) use 68 mm more commonly.
 Some downhill bikes even use an 83 mm bottom bracket shell.
 Snow bikes use a 100 mm shell.

 Spindles come in a wider range of lengths (102–140 mm), and are sized to match not only the shell width but also the type of crankset it will support (longer for triple, shorter for single, etc.).
 Spindle length, along with the crank's shape, determines the Q factor or tread.

 Shell diameters and threading

-There are a few standard shell diameters (34.798–36 mm) with associated thread pitches (24–28 tpi).
+There are a few standard shell diameters (34.798–36 mm) with associated thread pitches around 1 mm (24–28 TPI).

 Most (except for Italian and French) designs use right-hand (normal) threading for the left side and left-hand (reverse) threading for the right (drive) side.
 This is opposite of most pedal threading and is done for the same reason: to keep the bottom bracket cup from backing out of the bottom bracket shell due to precession.
+These have become rare to encounter on newer bikes.
+As of 2015, bikes with French bottom brackets were very rare to encounter, but there was still some aftermarket support for components.
+According to an article by Parktool from 2019, the French threading standard is "considered obsolete".
+As of 2017, bikes with Italian bottom brackets were also rare to encounter, but aftermarket Italian bottom brackets were nonetheless still well-supported by many component manufacturers, including top-end kits from Shimano and Campagnolo.